dakaza98/colorful-platform/README.md

 In tournament you are 3-8 players and you can have AI's playing against you.
 You will play against everyone and the winner is announced at the end

+## Known bugs

+- Placeing a stone in the top left corner when playing against an AI causes the game to crash on the first turn